sandetechsolutions/nalisamedsolutions.co.zm/README.md

 # Welcome to NALISA MEDICAL SOLUTIONS
 > ⚠️ This project is protected by a proprietary license.
-All rights reserved by Dr. Nalisa, Sande Tech Solutions.
+All rights reserved by Dr. Nalisa, Nalisa Medical Solutions.

 <p align="center">
   <img src="logo.jpg" alt="NALISA Medical Solutions Logo" width="200"/>